albertojulian/mada-driver-assistant/README.md

 All the data at the output of the processing modules are sent to the **Driver Agent**, which converts them into events to be stored in the Memory and analyzed to assess if some action should be initiated.

-Next figure shows main MADA parts; **click on it to see a video with an overview of the parts**.
+Next figure shows main MADA parts; **right-click on it to see a video with an overview of the parts**.

 <a href="https://youtu.be/MyH8uIKLaWQ">
   <img src="assets/esquema_MADA.png" alt="MADA functional blocks" width="900" height="500" />